ddJProj/CSBS-Capstone-Project_Artifact-Enhancements/README.md

 ```

 Add additional lines to equal at least 10, and assign the values for the employee name and password.
 Save and delete this data after the initial seeding process.
-The passwords will be hashed, and are what you will use to log into a specific employee account.
+The passwords will be hashed, and are what you will use to log into a specific employee's account.
+These accounts are the method by which you will access the system through.

 The employees will be assigned employee_id numbers automatically by the database, starting with id # 1.

-I will be providing an example config file that can be used with your own database to build and run the application.
+I will be providing an example config file that can be used with your own database details to build and run the application.
 Just replace the data in the config.toml file with your own database credentials.

 ## Getting started: